stevenleung2018/box_office_predictions/doc/05_final_report.md

 # Introduction

-It is known that olympic athletes require to train year after year for their shot at winning a medal for their country.
-In addition to physical strenght, the right mental state is very important for success in these events.
+It is known that Olympic athletes require to train year after year for their shot at winning a medal for their country.
+In addition to physical strength, the right mental state is very important for success in these events.
 It is a common conception to think that the younger the athlete, the stronger and the more likely it is for him/her to win a spot on the podium.
 But is that enough to win a medal?
 Does experience play a more